-Various ratings organizations review the Company's debt ratings from time to time.
+Various ratings organizations review the Company's and Hydro One Inc.'s debt ratings from time to time.
 These rating organizations may take various actions, positive or negative.
 The Company cannot predict what actions rating agencies may take in the future.
 The failure to maintain the Company's current credit ratings could adversely affect the Company's financial condition and results of operations, and a downgrade in the Company's credit ratings could restrict the Company's ability to access debt capital markets and increase the Company's cost of debt.

-On June 10, 2024, S&P Global Ratings upgraded the Company's long-term debt rating to "A" from "A-", and its commercial paper rating to "A-1 (Mid)" from "A-1 (Low)".
+On June 10, 2024, S&P Global Ratings upgraded the Company's long-term debt rating to "A-" from "BBB+", Hydro One Inc.'s long-term debt rating to "A-" from "A-", and Hydro One Inc.'s commercial paper rating to "A-1 (Mid)" from "A-1 (Low)".
 In addition, the outlook on the ratings was revised to stable from positive.